ceccon-t/snakejs/architecture.md

 ## Continuous Integration

 The project uses Github Actions to run all automated tests whenever a new commit enters either the `main` or `dev` branches.
-The script that defines the workflow can be found under `.github/workflows/main-workflow.yml`.

 If any test is broken, the build fails and a red failure sign is displayed near the hash of the commit in the repository.
 If all tests pass, a green success sign is displayed instead.
 A badge with the status of the last build for the main branch is also displayed in the Readme of the project.

+If all tests pass, a Docker image is built and deployed to Docker Hub as the latest release of the project.

+The script that defines the main workflow can be found under `.github/workflows/main-workflow.yml`.

 ## Libraries and Frameworks